-Russian soprano Sofia Fomina made her Royal Opera debut in the 2012/13 Season as Isabelle (Robert le diable), and has since sung Naiad (Ariadne auf Naxos) for The Royal Opera.
-In the 2014/15 Season she returns to sing Jemmy (Guillaume Tell).
+Russian soprano Sofia Fomina made her Royal Opera debut in 2012 as Isabelle (Robert le diable), and has since sung Naiad (Ariadne auf Naxos), Jemmy (Guillaume Tell) and Olympia (Les Contes d’Hoffmann).
+In the 2017/18 Season she returns to sing Gilda (Rigoletto).

 Fomina studied at the Orlovsky Music College and the Gnesin Academy of Music, Moscow.
 She began her professional career at the Novosibirsk Opera Theatre, where her roles included Despina (Così fan tutte) and Susanna (Le nozze di Figaro).
 She later joined the ensemble of the State Theatre of Saarbrücken, her roles including Queen of the Night (Die Zauberflöte), Giulietta (I Capuleti e i Montecchi), Zerbinetta (Ariadne auf Naxos), Rosina (Il barbiere di Siviglia) and Gretel.
 She was a member of the ensemble of Oper Frankfurt 2013–15), where her roles included Onoria (Ezio), Nanetta (Falstaff), Queen of the Night, Sophie (Werther), Blonde (Die Entführung aus dem Serail), Zerbinetta (Ariadne auf Naxos) and Musetta (La bohème).
 Engagements elsewhere include Blonde for Paris Opéra and Oscar (Un ballo in maschera), Blonde for Bavarian State Opera and Nanetta in concert with the City of Birmingham Symphony Orchestra.